gajrajgchouhan/Extract_CIK/README.md

 - `parse_form.py` : This file consist of function for parsing the 10K forms.
 - `populate_db.py` : This will read the downloaded files and upload the cleaned dataset to mongodb.

 - For parsing the forms, we have used regular expressions to extract each section's text in form of paragraphs and corresponding tables in that section.
+They are stored in a JSON format and accessed as such.

 # Sentiment Analysis

-- foo
+- We have used finbert, a pre trained model using BERT on finanical text.
+- It gives softmax score of three outputs - positive, negative, nuetral.

 # Summarization